Prune belly syndrome

 The causes of prune belly syndrome are unknown.
 The condition affects mostly boys.

-While in the womb, the developing baby's abdomen swells with fluid, often from a urinary tract abnormality.
-That fluid disappears after birth, leading to a wrinkled abdomen that looks like a prune.
-The appearance is more noticeable due to the lack of abdominal muscles.
+While in the womb, the developing baby's abdomen swells with fluid.
+Often, the cause is a problem in the urinary tract.
+The fluid disappears after birth, leading to a wrinkled abdomen that looks like a prune.
+This appearance is more noticeable due to the lack of abdominal muscles.

 Weak abdominal muscles can cause: